 While explaining the evolution of Islam, Aslan often uses ChristianityChristian history to bridge connections for a Western audience, helping them appreciate Islam’s complexities and nuances.
 Although Aslan provides a meticulous, well-written, and entertaining account of Islam, it must be remembered that his work is humbly that: a comprehensive introduction.

 Reza Aslan writes well.
 Exceptionally well.
 He traces his exhilarating account of the multifaceted origins and evolution of Islam as a story that began with the Ka’ba.

-Aslan sets the scene for the ill-understood, yet important atmosphere of Pre-Islamic Arabia, an area socially stratified with a religious and economic system controlled by the head clan, the Quraysh.
-During this time, the general idea of monotheism was quite dominant among the Christians, Jews, Zoroastrians, and even many Arabs who believed in a highly evolved formed of paganism called henotheism, the belief in a High God above a set of intermediary, lowers gods.
-In fact, “most scholars are convinced that by the sixth century C.E., henotheism [the belief in and worship of a single god while accepting the existence or possible existence of other deities] had become the standard belief of the vast majority of sedentary Arabs, who not only accepted Allah as their High God, but insisted that he was the same god as Yahweh, the god of the Jews” (p.
+Aslan sets the scene for the ill-understood, yet important atmosphere of Prepre-Islamic Arabia, an area socially stratified with a religious and economic system controlled by the head clan, the Quraysh.
+During this time, the general idea of monotheism was quite dominant among the Christians, Jews, Zoroastrians, and even many Arabs who believed in a highly evolved formed of paganism called henotheism,: the belief in and worship of a single High God above awhile accepting the possible existence of other set of intermediary, lowers gods.
+In fact, “most scholars are convinced that by the sixth century C.E., henotheism [the belief in and worship of a single god while accepting the existence or possible existence of other deities] …had become the standard belief of the vast majority of sedentary Arabs, who not only accepted Allah as their High God, but insisted that he was the same god as Yahweh, the god of the Jews” (p.
 28).
 Indeed, there were even other strands of monotheistic movements such as Hanifism (literally, to turn away from idolatry) prevalent at this time.

 Aslan: Muhammad was not yet establishing a new religion; he was calling for a sweeping social reform.
 He was not yet preaching monotheism; he was demanding economic justice.